nystudio107/craft-transcoder/README.md

 Related: [Transcoder for Craft 2.x](https://github.com/nystudio107/transcoder)

-**Note**: _This plugin will cost $59.00 once Craft 3 GA is released._
+**Note**: _This plugin will costs $59.00 and is available in the Craft CMS 3 plugin store._

 ## Requirements

-This plugin requires Craft CMS 3.0.0-RC1 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation